-Danakali Ltd. (OTCMKTS:SBMSF) is developing the world class Colluli potash project in Eritrea, East Africa.
-The company has completed a highly favourable definitive feasibility study in 2015 for a two stage development focussing on the production of sulphate of potash (SOP).
-The DFS demonstrates industry leading capital intensity, low development capital, bottom quartile operating costs, long mine life, and low incremental growth capital.
+Danakali Ltd. (Danakali) (ASX:DNK) (OTCMKTS:SBMSF) is developing the world class Colluli potash project (Colluli or the Project) in Eritrea, East Africa.
+The company has completed a highly favourable front end engineering design (FEED) study in 2018 for a two-stage development focusing on the production of sulphate of potash (SOP).
+The FEED delivers enhanced project economics with a considerably higher level of accuracy and reaffirms the outstanding project economics of Colluli.

-In addition to the potassium bearing salts, the resource also contains a JORC 2012 compliant high grade rock salt resource of approximately 350 million tonnes, as well as appreciable amounts of kieserite, magnesium chloride and gypsum.
+In addition to the potassium bearing salts, the resource also contains a JORC 2012 compliant high-grade rock salt resource of approximately 350 million tonnes, as well as appreciable amounts of kieserite, magnesium chloride and gypsum.
 This combination of salts forms the foundation of what will become a globally significant, long life, diversified multi-agri commodity business.

 Free for Immediate Download

-- Ballieu Holst Research Report: June 2016
+- Baillieu Holst Research Note

-- Project post tax NPV of US$860m and IRR of 29%
+- Project post tax NPV of US$902m and IRR of 29.9%

 - Lowest development capital of all advanced stage SOP projects globally

-- One of the highest grade SOP deposits in the world
+- One of the highest-grade SOP deposits in the world

 - Industry leading capital intensity